 If you’re planning to make the same, the following lines will help you decide whether the Iberian peninsula is truly the right place for you.

 In 2014, the number of Britons living in Spain was higher than 230,000.
-This makes it the European country with most British expats.
-They are concentrated mostly on the south-east coastal areas like Valencia and Andalucia.
-There are also many that have chosen the hot beaches of the Canary and Balearic islands.
+This makes it the European country with most British ex-pats.
+They are concentrated mostly in the southeast coastal areas like Valencia and Andalucia.
+There are also many that have chosen the hot beaches of the Canary and Balearic Islands.

 Since Spain is part of the EU, British nationals can freely hire international moving services from London to the Iberian peninsula.
 At least for now.
 If you plan to stay for more than 90 days, you will have to register with the local police station or foreign office to obtain a foreigner’s ID number and a residence certificate.